MicrosoftDocs/fabric-docs/docs/includes/git-limitations.md

 ms.author: monaberdugo
 ms.topic: include
 ms.custom:
-ms.date: 06/25/2024
+ms.date: 07/02/2024
 ---

 ### General Git integration limitations

-- The [authentication method](/entra/identity/authentication/concept-authentication-methods-manage#authentication-methods-policy) in Power BI must be at least as strong as the authentication method for Azure DevOps.
-For example, if Azure DevOps requires multifactor authentication, Power BI needs to require multifactor authentication as well.
+- The [authentication method](/entra/identity/authentication/concept-authentication-methods-manage#authentication-methods-policy) in Power BI must be at least as strong as the authentication method for Git.
+For example, if Git requires multifactor authentication, Power BI needs to require multifactor authentication as well.
 - Power BI Datasets connected to Analysis Services aren't supported at this time.
 - GitHub doesn't support exports to different geographical regions.
 Even if [cross-geo export](/fabric/admin/git-integration-admin-settings#users-can-export-items-to-git-repositories-in-other-geographical-locations-preview) is enabled.
 - Sovereign clouds aren't supported.